-In a recent poll, International Betta Congress members voted on the size of tank they use for spawning a pair of bettas.
-26% of them use 5 gallon tanks or smaller.
-61% use 10 gallon tanks, and 3% use 20 gallon tanks.
-If 87% of those respondents think a 10 gallon tank or smaller is okay for two betta fish, putting one betta in a 4 gallon bowl will probably be just fine.
+In a recent poll, International Betta Congress members voted on the size of the tank they use for spawning a pair of bettas.
+26% of them use 5-gallon tanks or smaller.
+61% use 10-gallon tanks, and 3% use 20-gallon tanks.
+If 87% of those respondents think a 10-gallon tank or smaller is okay for two betta fish, putting one betta in a 4-gallon bowl will probably be just fine.

-Its also wise to use the old aquarium to fish golden rule of one inch of fish per gallon of aquarium volume.
-At 3 inches in length, that would mean the average male betta needs a 3 gallon tank.
+It’s also wise to use the old aquarium to fish the golden rule of one inch of fish per gallon of aquarium volume.
+At 3 inches in length, that would mean the average male betta needs a 3-gallon tank.

 Other sources on betta fish aquarium size have focused more on the length and height of the bowl rather than its volume.
 They recommend betta aquariums be no more than a foot deep, and should be at least 6 inches wide.
 The depth is important because in the wild bettas live in very shallow water – frequently 6 inches or less, often only 2-3 inches.
 The length of the tank is important so the fish can swim back and forth and get some exercise.
 Though 6 inches is the length quoted for the fish to get some exercise, realistically it seems a fish would need at least 12 inches length and width in a bowl (or a tank) to really get moving.

-Having a little extra room with allow you to keep a cleaner fish in the tank, too, which will, as the name goes, keep the tank cleaner.
-Chinese algae eaters, clown loaches and other kinds of small catfish are good choices.
-You want something that will stay small, and is non-aggressive.
+Having a little extra room to allow you to keep a cleaner fish in the tank, too, which will, as the name goes, keep the tank cleaner.
+Chinese algae eaters, clown loaches, and other kinds of small catfish are good choices.
+You want something that will stay small and is non-aggressive.
 If the pet store doesn’t have anything like that, opt for a snail or two.